MicrosoftDocs/quantum-docs/articles/optimization-population-annealing.md

 During resampling, some walkers are removed and some are duplicated according to appropriate weights such that lower energy walkers are given a higher chance of surviving.
 This has the effect of continuously consolidating search efforts around favorable states.
-In this sense, population annealing shares many features with evolutionary-type algorithms.
-Intuitively, one can picture population annealing as a set of walkers spread across the configurational space of the problem.
+In this sense, Population Annealing shares many features with evolutionary-type algorithms.
+Intuitively, one can picture Population Annealing as a set of walkers spread across the configurational space of the problem.
 Each walker is free to explore its own neighborhood.
 Once a walker finds a better state, the rest of the population is gravitated toward that state.
 Therefore, the algorithm is designed to take